BuvinJT/distbuilder/docs/ConfigClasses.md

 to use inside an [ExecutableScript](LowLevel.md#executablescript) to refer to these paths.
 Assuming a key is valid, you could also just hardcode it like `@key@` rather than call `targetPathVar( key=None )` to get that back!

-**QtIfwInstallerTool.BuiltInTool**: Convenience method to bundle tools into an installer which are bundled into the library.
+**QtIfwExternalResource.BuiltIn**: Convenience method to bundle tools into an installer which are included with the library.

 ## QtIfwExeWrapper